angelbarrera92/loki-poc/README.md

 ## Out of scope

 - `NetworkPolicies` isolating *tenants/namespaces*: Consider deploy each pod in a separate namespace.
 The loki server has to be in another namespace.
 Just open connectivity between pods with promtail to the Grafana Loki server (Proxy).
-- `promtail auto-inject`: As this POC demonstrate how to run promtail as sidecar container to push logs to a multi-tenant loki server, would be interesting to have a mechanism to auto inject the sidecar once a pod label is present.
-Something similar to: [k8s-sidecar-injector](https://github.com/tumblr/k8s-sidecar-injector).

 ### Start